NateM135/NateM135.github.io/_posts/2020-12-12-thm-c4ptur3-th3-fl4g.md

 ---
-title: "TryHackMe c4ptur3-th3-fl4g"
+title: "TryHackMe: c4ptur3-th3-fl4g"
-date: 2020-12-12 23:15:00 -0800
+date: 2020-12-12 20:05:00 -0800
 categories: [tryhackme, writeup]
 tags: [writeup]
 toc: true
 ---

-## Introduction

 In this post, I will write my solutions and through process when solving the challenges in the TryHackMe room ``c4ptur3-th3-fl4g``.

 ## Task 1

-This section is titled translations and shifting and there are several messages that we have to decode.
+This section is titled ``Translations and Shifting`` and there are several messages that we have to decode.
+The format I will use for this section on of the writeup is a code block with the ciphertext, a small amount of text with my solution/thought process, and a comment with the solution below that.

 ```
 c4n y0u c4p7u23 7h3 f149?